 The less non-FSC-certified wood that is used, the better for limiting deforestation - and ensuring a bountiful supply of wood for UK businesses in the future.

-That’s why we’re proud to say that the suppliers we use for our timber are all FSC or PEFC certified - meaning all the redwood and whitewood we use is responsibly sourced.
+That’s why we’re proud to say that all of our timber suppliers are FSC or PEFC certified - all the redwood and whitewood we use is responsibly sourced.
 We’re also TRADA members - an international organisation committed to ‘informing best practice design, specification and use of wood’.

 Not only that, but we also always make sure stay abreast of the latest developments which will help us further reduce the environmental impact of our timber buildings.
-In projects we work on, we encourage clients to make use of the variety of cutting-edge energy-saving technologies and living roof installations that exist.
+In projects we work on, we encourage clients to make use of the wide range of cutting-edge, energy-saving technologies and living roof installations.